chrisjbreisch/Trs80.Level1Basic/README.md

 ## What's next?
 As I said above, my first computer was actually a Radio Shack TRS-80 Model I Level II.
 I intend to fork this code and modify it to handle Level II BASIC.
 That will take some time and will never be fully implemented.
-Level II gives you more access to the ROM, which I won't emulate.
+Level II gives you more access to the ROM & RAM, which I won't emulate.
 It also introduces static typing, which will take a bit of rewrite.
 Level I BASIC was ahead of its time.
 It used dynamic typing.
 Level II's 'system has a limited line editor, which I will try to emulate, but might be a bit challenging.
 The other "new" features should be easier to deal with.